-The Canadian region (representing 21% of annual total software license revenue) experienced decreases of 9% and 17% in annuity/maintenance license revenue during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year, due to decreases in licensing by existing customers.
-A portion of the year-over-year decrease was caused by consolidation activity in the industry.
+The Canadian region (representing 22% of annual total software license revenue) experienced 9% and 2% increases in annuity/maintenance license revenue during the three months and year ended March 31, 2022, respectively, due to a returning customer and increased licensing by some existing customers.

-The United States (representing 25% of annual total software license revenue) experienced decreases of 21% and 23% in annuity/maintenance license revenue during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year.
-The decreases were a result of decreased licensing by some customers, precipitated by consolidation in the industry and reduced activity levels in unconventional shale plays both before and during the COVID-19 pandemic.
-Perpetual sales during the three months and year ended March 31, 2021 were lower than in the comparative periods.
+The United States (representing 23% of annual total software license revenue), experienced decreases of 5% and 15% in annuity/maintenance license revenue during the three months and year ended March 31, 2022, compared to the same periods of the previous fiscal year.
+The decreases were largely due to the same factors that affected the region's revenue in the previous fiscal year: consolidation in the industry and reduced licensing due to ongoing challenges experienced by US unconventional shale plays.
+Perpetual license revenue decreased slightly during the quarter and increased during the year, compared to the same periods of the previous fiscal year.

-South America (representing 12% of annual total software license revenue) experienced an increase of 3% in annuity/maintenance license revenue during the three months ended March 31, 2021, due to reactivation of maintenance on perpetual licenses during the quarter, partially offset by losses due to the COVID-19 pandemic and the resulting economic uncertainty.
-On a full-year basis, South America experienced a decrease of 19% in annuity/maintenance license revenue, due to the negative impact of the COVID-19 pandemic and the resulting economic uncertainty, which affected the renewal of some of our maintenance contracts.
-Perpetual sales during the year ended March 31, 2021 were lower than in the comparative period.
+South America (representing 12% of annual total software license revenue) showed a decrease of 5% in annuity/maintenance license revenue during the three months ended March 31, 2022, mainly due to reactivation of maintenance on perpetual licenses in the comparative quarter.
+During the year ended March 31, 2022, annuity/maintenance license revenue from South America increased by 11%, compared to the previous fiscal year, primarily due to a new multi-year lease that included CoFlow.
+There were no perpetual sales in South America during the current quarter or year.

-The Eastern Hemisphere (representing 42% of annual total software license revenue) experienced a decrease of 4% in annuity/maintenance license revenue during the three months ended March 31, 2021, compared to the same period of the previous fiscal year, as decreased licensing by some customers was partially offset by increased licensing by others, including a new multi-year annuity contract that commenced at the end of the previous fiscal year.
-On a full-year basis, annuity/maintenance license revenue in the Eastern Hemisphere increased slightly by 2%, due to increased licensing from existing customers and the aforementioned multi-year contract, partially offset by reduced licensing by some customers.

-Perpetual sales were down by 7% and 12% during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year.
+The Eastern Hemisphere (representing 43% of annual total software license revenue) experienced a 9% increase in annuity/maintenance license revenue during the three months ended March 31, 2022, primarily due to a three-year agreement with a customer in Asia.
+During the year ended March 31, 2022, annuity/maintenance license revenue from the Eastern Hemisphere decreased by 6%, due to reduced licensing by some customers.
+Perpetual revenue during the three months and year ended March 31, 2022 increased by 104% and 72%, respectively, as a result of perpetual sales realized in Asia and Europe.

-As footnoted in the Quarterly Software License Revenue graph, in the normal course of business CMG may complete the negotiation of certain annuity/maintenance contracts and/or fulfill revenue recognition requirements within a current quarter that includes usage of CMG's products in prior quarters.
-This situation particularly affects contracts negotiated with countries that face increased economic and political risks leading to the revenue recognition criteria being satisfied only at the time of the receipt of cash.
+As footnoted in the Quarterly Software License Revenue graph, during the normal course of business CMG may complete the negotiation of certain annuity/maintenance contracts and/or fulfill revenue recognition requirements within a current quarter that includes usage of CMG's products in prior quarters.
+This situation particularly affects contracts negotiated with countries that face increased economic and political risks, leading to the revenue recognition criteria being satisfied only at the time of the receipt of cash.
 The dollar magnitude of such contracts may be significant to the quarterly comparatives of our annuity/maintenance license revenue stream.
 To provide a normalized comparison, we specifically identify the revenue component where revenue recognition is satisfied in the current period for products provided in previous quarters.
 Please refer to the yellow bars and the footnotes in the following graph:

-Quarterly Software License Revenue•
+Quarterly Software License Revenue